TheMonk2121/ai-dev-tasks/100_memory/100_cursor-memory-context.md

 1. **AUTOMATIC DETECTION**: If this appears to be a new conversation or the user asks about project components
 2. **MANDATORY EXECUTION**: Run the unified memory orchestrator before answering
-3. **COMMAND**: `export POSTGRES_DSN="mock://test" && python3 scripts/unified_memory_orchestrator.py --systems ltst cursor go_cli prime --role planner "current project status and core documentation"`
+3. **COMMAND**: `export POSTGRES_DSN="mock://test" && uv run python scripts/unified_memory_orchestrator.py --systems ltst cursor go_cli prime --role planner "current project status and core documentation"`
 4. **OUTPUT INCLUSION**: Include the memory context output in your response
 5. **NO EXCEPTIONS**: Do not answer project questions without this context